Northern Adventure ferry

 Shipboard dining and entertainment options

-• Coastal Cafe (midship on Deck 6) is a self-serve buffet restaurant furnished with 4-seat dining tables.
-The Cafe offers a wide variety of healthy and fast food items, such as Bread Garden panini sandwiches, burgers and fries, wraps, sushi, fresh-made salads, hot and cold entrees ("White Spot" food station), dinner plates, Pirate Paks (kids menu), carving station, various breads, desserts, light snacks, beverages (including beer and wine by the glass).
+• Coastal Cafe (midship on Deck 6), a self-serve buffet restaurant furnished with 4-seat tables.
+The Cafe offers a wide selection of healthy and fast-food items, such as Bread Garden panini sandwiches, burgers, fries, wraps, sushi, fresh-made salads, hot and cold entrees (White Spot station), dinner plates, Pirate Paks (kids’ meals), a carving station, various breads, desserts, snacks, and beverages (including beer and wine by the glass).

-• Coast Cafe Express (deck 6) offers delicious snacks, freshly baked food, hot and cold beverages (including Starbucks coffee drinks).
+• Coast Cafe Express (Deck 6), offering snacks, freshly baked goods, and hot and cold beverages (including Starbucks coffee drinks).

-• Passages Gift Shop (midship on Deck 6) has a great selection of gifts, jewelry, watches, sunglasses, beauty products (brand cosmetics and skincare), fashion and casual clothing, toys, books, magazines, aboriginal silver giftware, travel essentials.
-The boutique sells premium brands, like Killtec (sports clothing), Helly Hansen (outdoor apparel and shoes), Nine West (shoes, handbags).
+• Passages Gift Shop (midship on Deck 6), offering a wide range of gifts, jewelry, watches, sunglasses, cosmetics, skincare products, fashion and casual clothing, toys, books, magazines, aboriginal silver giftware, and travel essentials.
+Premium brands include Killtec, Helly Hansen, and Nine West.

-• At the Reception Desk (Purser's Square on Deck 5 aft) provides passengers with 24-hour assistance, cabin booking, purser services, information on British Columbia tourist and leisure destinations, as well as info on all onboard amenities and services.
+• The Reception Desk (Purser’s Square, Deck 5 aft), providing 24-hour assistance, cabin booking, purser services, and information on British Columbia tourist destinations and all onboard amenities.

-• Kids Zone (forward on Deck 6) is an indoor playground / nautically-themed room for children.
-The room has large windows and s fitted with comfortable leather chairs, toys, and TVs for watching cartoons and playing DVDs.
+• Kids Zone (forward on Deck 6), an indoor, nautically-themed playroom with large windows, leather seating, toys, and TVs for cartoons and DVDs.

-• Parents Room (forward-portside on Deck 6) is a baby changing room.
+• Parents Room (forward-portside on Deck 6), a baby-changing facility.

-The ship is equipped with 6 liferafts (canister-type, capacity 100 persons each) plus 3 lifeboats (capacity 60 persons each) located on decks 5, 6 and 7.
-There are also 2 rescue boats on Deck 7 (capacity 6 persons each) and 2 safety slides (on the deck plan legend marked as "Marine Evacuation Slide") which are used for emergency passenger evacuation.
+The vessel carries six canister-type liferafts (100-person capacity each) and three lifeboats (60-person capacity each) on decks 5, 6, and 7.
+Deck 7 also has two rescue boats (6-person capacity each) and two safety slides (marked on the deck plan as “Marine Evacuation Slide”) for emergency evacuation.

-For passengers with disabilities, the ship provides a limited number of wheelchairs.
+The ship provides a limited number of wheelchairs for passengers with disabilities.
 Reservations are required at least 24 hours before departure.

-Service dogs are permitted in ferry terminals, as well as onboard the ships.
+Service dogs are permitted in ferry terminals and onboard.

-All onboard emergency instructions are displayed in staterooms, on the TV screens and at the ship's assembly stations (aka muster stations).
-In case of emergency, the use of elevators/passenger lifts is forbidden.
+Emergency instructions are displayed in all staterooms, on TV screens, and at the ship’s assembly (muster) stations.
+In case of emergency, the use of elevators is prohibited.

 BC FERRIES deals

-The company offers gift certificates available for purchase both online and onboard (in the Gift Shop), Denominations are in 10, 25, 50 and 100 dollars.
-Gift certificates can be used also for paying ferry fares, for onboard purchases (Gift Shop, Restaurant, SeaWest Lounge) and for purchasing "BC Ferries Vacations" packages.
+The company offers gift certificates, available for purchase both online and onboard (in the Gift Shop).
+Denominations are USD 10, 25, 50, and 100.
+Gift certificates may be used for ferry fares, onboard purchases (Gift Shop, Restaurant, SeaWest Lounge), and for “BC Ferries Vacations” packages.

-• "BC Ferries Vacations" are "ferry and hotel" packages that combine roundtrip ferry (ship travel) with a 1-night hotel (inn) stay at discounted pricing.
+• “BC Ferries Vacations” are “ferry and hotel” packages combining roundtrip ferry travel with a 1-night hotel stay at discounted rates.

-• The package-inclusive ferry tickets are for 2 adults and 1 car.
+• Package-inclusive ferry tickets cover 2 adults and 1 car.

-• Most ferry vacation deals are inclusive of complimentary parking for BC FERRIES customers.
+• Most vacation packages include complimentary parking for BC FERRIES customers.

-These vacation/getaway package deals are offered in the following British Columbia destinations: Campbell River (also fishing trips), Cowichan Bay (Resorts), Victoria, Richmond, Vancouver, North Vancouver, Courtenay (Resorts), Chemainus, Nanaimo, Sooke (Resorts), Tsawwassen, Langley, Burnaby, Parksville (Resorts), Ucluelet (Black Rock Resort, Shoreside Suites), Salt Spring Island (Resorts, Shoreside Cottages), Madeira Park (Resorts), Powell River (Beach Gardens Resort), Mayne Island (Resorts), Pender Island (Resorts), Quadra Island (Resorts, fishing trips), Galiano Island, Qualicum Beach, Kelowna, Whistler, Brentwood Bay, Kamloops, Penticton, Vernon (Resorts, also golfing), Tofino (Beach Lodges), Osoyoos, Port Hardy (wildlife tours, also rafting), Prince Rupert (wildlife tours), Haida Gwaii (all-inclusive package),
+These vacation and getaway packages are offered in numerous British Columbia destinations, including Campbell River (also fishing trips), Cowichan Bay (resorts), Victoria, Richmond, Vancouver, North Vancouver, Courtenay (resorts), Chemainus, Nanaimo, Sooke (resorts), Tsawwassen, Langley, Burnaby, Parksville (resorts), Ucluelet (Black Rock Resort, Shoreside Suites), Salt Spring Island (resorts, shoreside cottages), Madeira Park (resorts), Powell River (Beach Gardens Resort), Mayne Island (resorts), Pender Island (resorts), Quadra Island (resorts and fishing trips), Galiano Island, Qualicum Beach, Kelowna, Whistler, Brentwood Bay, Kamloops, Penticton, Vernon (resorts and golfing), Tofino (beach lodges), Osoyoos, Port Hardy (wildlife tours and rafting), Prince Rupert (wildlife tours), and Haida Gwaii (all-inclusive packages).

 • (ship Northern Expedition or Northern Adventure) from Prince Rupert to Port Hardy, Bella Bella, and Klemtu